oasysgames/verse-layer-opstack/README.md

 git checkout <version tag>
 ```

+For those building Verse for the first time, we recommend always choosing the latest version.
+For those who have already built Verse, we also recommend upgrading to the latest version.

 Version tags to OPStack upgrades mapping:
 | Tag | Upgrade |
 | --- | --- |